 So long as a founding member owns at least 5% of NCM LLC's issued and outstanding common membership units, the founding member has the right to designate two nominees to our ten-member board of directors who are voted upon by our stockholders.
 At least one of the designees of such founding member must qualify as an "independent director" at the time of designation so that a majority of the members of the board are "independent directors" under the Nasdaq rules.
-Any remaining directors will be selected for nomination by our Nominating and Governance Committee.
+Any remaining directors will be selected for nomination by our nominating and governance committee.
 During the time that any founding member has designation rights, we will not take any action to change the size of our board from ten.
 We have agreed to include each director designee in the board's slate of nominees submitted to our stockholders for election of directors and in the proxy statement prepared by management for every meeting of our stockholders called with respect to the election of members of the board, subject to certain exceptions.

-If a vacancy occurs because of the death, disability, resignation or removal of a director designee, then the board, or any board committee, will not vote, fill the vacancy or take any action subject to supermajority board approval under our amended and restated certificate of incorporation until (i) the founding member has designated a successor director designee and the board has appointed such successor director designee, (ii) the founding member fails to designate a successor director designee within 10 business days of such vacancy, or (iii) the founding member has waived its rights to designate a successor director designee and has consented to the board, or any board committee, taking a vote on the specified actions prior to the board filling the vacancy with a successor director designee.
+If a vacancy occurs because of the death, disability, resignation or removal of a director designee, then the board, or any board committee, will not vote, fill the vacancy or take any action subject to supermajority board approval under our amended and restated certificate of incorporation until (i) the founding member has designated a successor director designee and the board has appointed such successor director designee, (ii) the founding member fails to designate a successor director designee and has consented to the board, or any board committee, taking a vote on the specified actions prior to the board filling the vacancy with a successor director designee.